 - a counsellor

 Monoclonal antibodies are medicines that can recognise and target cancer cells.
-Rituximab is a monoclonal antibody that is used to treat many types of non-Hodgkin’s lymphoma.
+Rituximab is a monoclonal antibody that is used to treat many types of non-Hodgkin lymphoma.
 It’s given through a drip into a vein or as an injection.
 Rituximab is often given with chemotherapy.

 Stem cell transplant

-- a weakened immune system for example if you have HIV/AIDS, or are taking medicines that suppress your immune system
+- a weakened immune system; for example, if you have HIV/AIDS, or are taking medicines that suppress your immune system

 - infection with Helicobacter pylori bacteria

-- previously having had leukaemia or Hodgkin’s lymphoma
+- previously having had Hodgkin lymphoma

 - gender – it is slightly more common in men than women